victorca25/traiNNer/README.md

 - [:white_check_mark:] Add [Partial Convolution based Padding](https://github.com/NVIDIA/partialconv) (PartialConv2D).
 It should help prevent edge padding issues.
 Zero padding is the default and typically has best performance, PartialConv2D has better performance and converges faster for segmentation and classification (https://arxiv.org/pdf/1811.11718.pdf).
 Code has been added, but the switch makes pretained models using Conv2D incompatible.
 Training new models for testing.
 (May be able to test inpainting and denoising)
 - [:white_check_mark:] Added SSIM and MS-SSIM loss functions.
 Originally needed to replicate the PPON training code, it can also be used on ESRGAN models
 - [:white_check_mark:] Import PPON's inference network to train using BasicSR's framework.
 They use dilated convolutions to increase receptive field and compare against ESRGAN with perceptually good results
 - [:round_pushpin:] partial implementation of the PPON training, based on the original paper.
-It's still missing some things like: Multiscale L1 in phase 2 (currently it only does the L1 calculation at full scale) and modifying the learning strategy (currently, it's still using ESRGAN's, but will need to change the scheduler to StepLR).
+It's still missing some things like: Multiscale L1 in phase 2 (currently it only does the L1 calculation at full scale) and modifying the learning strategy (currently, its using MultiStepLR_Restart, but to make it exactly as described in the paper, it will probably need a StepLR_Restart scheduler).
 Additionally, added TV Loss to phase 1 (Content Reconstruction), HFEN to phase 2 (Structure Reconstruction) and left phase 3 (Perceptual Reconstruction) with the same GAN and VGG_Feature loss as the original.
+Training doesn't currently stop after finishing phase 3, but it should to be the same as in the paper (can make "niter" = 207000).

 An image super-resolution toolkit flexible for development.
 It now provides: